What's next for UK? Boris Johnson quits, but not gone yet

-LONDON (AP) — Boris Johnson has caved in to a Conservative Party revolt after months of ethics scandals and resigned as party leader, but he remains Britain’s prime minister — for now — while a successor is chosen.
+LONDON (AP) — Boris Johnson has resigned as Conservative Party leader after months of ethics scandals and a party revolt.
+But he remains Britain’s prime minister — for now — while a successor is chosen.

 With British politics in turmoil, here’s a look at what will happen next: